changeworld/azure-docs.pl-pl/articles/active-directory/develop/migrate-python-adal-msal.md

 ---
-title: Przewodnik migracji biblioteki ADAL do MSAL dla języka Python | Azure
+title: ADAL to MSAL migration guide for Python | Azure
-description: Dowiedz się, jak przeprowadzić migrację aplikacji w języku Python biblioteki Azure Active Directory Authentication Library (ADAL) do biblioteki uwierzytelniania firmy Microsoft (MSAL) dla języka Python.
+description: Learn how to migrate your Azure Active Directory Authentication Library (ADAL) Python app to the Microsoft Authentication Library (MSAL) for Python.
 services: active-directory
 titleSuffix: Microsoft identity platform
 author: rayluo